hydpy-dev/hydpy/hydpy/docs/rst/development.rst

 To support the frequent usage of doctests, one is allowed to use them at any section of the documentation, accepting possible redundancies with defined `conventional` unit tests.
-The module
-|test_everything| searches for doctests in all Python modules and
-all `reStructuredText`_ files contained in the package hydpy and executes them.
+The script `test_everything` searches for doctests in all Python modules and all `reStructuredText`_ files contained in the package hydpy and executes them.